 Financial Aid for Undocumented Students

-The MSFAA allows qualified children of undocumented immigrants, who qualify for in-state tuition under 15-106.8 of the MD Education Article, to apply and be considered for certain types of State need-based financial aid, such as the:
+The MSFAA allows qualified children of undocumented immigrants to apply and be considered for certain types of State need-based financial aid, such as the:

 - Educational Assistance Grant